 When more data than can fit the screen is made to appear in the table, holding SHIFT while rolling the mouse wheel (with the cursor hovering over the table) allows for horizontal scrolling.

-Clicking on the Show Column Options button unveils buttons that toggle the visibility of individual columns or of groups of columns:
+Clicking on Column Options unveils buttons that toggle the visibility of individual columns

 Contains data on where snoRNA are located in the genome including Chromosomes, Start and End positions, and Strand.